dojo/docs/dojox/editor/plugins/Save.rst

              });
            }
          });
-         //Now we can parse the page since we defined our save plugin above. dojo.parser.parse();
+         // Now we can parse the page since we defined our save plugin above. dojo.parser.parse();
         });
     </script>